TheresaLui/SelfHelpContent_v2/articles/microsoft.sql.alchemy/password-reset-or-recover-password.md

 # How to Reset Admin or User Password/Credentials

-## How to Reset Admin or User Password/Credentials
+## How to Reset Admin Password

 The administrator password is reset by clicking **Reset Password** on the top menu bar of the Server blade.
 Depending on your screen width, you may need to click the ellipsis (...) on the right side of the menu bar to see this option.
 Navigate to the server blade using the button below:

 [Open server blade](button-data-context:SqlAzureExtension.ServerBlade.id.$resourceId)

+**Note:** The admin login name cannot be changed after it has been created.

+## How to Reset User Passwords

 The password for non-admin users can be changed using a client application such as SQL Server Management Studio or Azure Data Studio and the [ALTER LOGIN](https://docs.microsoft.com/sql/t-sql/statements/alter-login-transact-sql?view=azuresqldb-current?WT.mc_id=pid:13491:sid:32745437/) statement.

-**Note:** The admin login name cannot be changed after it has been created.
+Microsoft does not have (nor can it retrieve) the old password.
+Customers must restore access to their server by resetting the password to a new value of their choosing.

 ## **Recommended Documents**